A Discrete-event-based Simulator for Distributed Deep Learning: Implementation

-Among them, waf is a compilation tool developed based on python, and the code in the simulation environment is compiled by waf.

-The command build is the compilation directory, which contains the shared libraries and header files used when compiling files, and the path that must be entered when compiling scripts with the waf tool. \item Deploy the LRU-based Caching module on the edge node
+The command contains the shared libraries and header files used for compiling files, and the path that must be entered when compiling scripts with a waf tool. \item Deploy LRU-based caching component on nodes

-After the cache module is successfully implemented, it needs to be deployed in the edge simulation node.
-The attributes of the edge node are defined in the node class, and the LRU-based Caching needs to be added as a member variable of the Node class so that the cache is deployed in the edge node.
-A custom cache module can use the namespace of the Core module or a custom namespace.
-Writing code involves caching, and we only need to quote its header files. \end{enumerate}
+After the cache module is successfully implemented, it needs to be deployed in the simulation node.
+Its header file is included in the application class.
+Besides, LRU-based Caching component needs to be added as a member variable of Node class so that in-network cache can be deployed in the simulation node. \end{enumerate}

-Through the above operations, the construction of the LRU-based Caching module is implemented in the form of a custom module, and it is added to the core module.
-At the same time, the cache data function of edge network node is implemented.
+In this way, the LRU-based caching component is compiled, included in the network simulation module.